-The Geobiology and Low-Temperature Geochemistry Program is committed to supporting the most meritorious research in any relevant area, including interdisciplinary and multidisciplinary research, as well as research involving international collaboration.
+The Geobiology and Low-Temperature Geochemistry program is committed to supporting the most meritorious research in its portfolio, including interdisciplinary and multidisciplinary research, as well as research involving international collaboration.
 The Program is especially interested in proposals in emerging fields.
-Where appropriate, proposals may be considered for joint support with other programs in EAR or with other Divisions at the National Science Foundation.
-In some cases, proposals may be transferred to other programs within EAR or to other Divisions within the National Science Foundation when it is deemed appropriate by Program Officers from the respective programs or divisions.
-Principal Investigators are encouraged to contact the cognizant program officers regarding proposals that may cross disciplinary boundaries before submission.
+Where appropriate, proposals may be considered for joint support or transferred to other programs in EAR or other Divisions at the National Science Foundation when it is deemed appropriate by Program Officers from the respective programs or divisions.
+Principal Investigators are encouraged to contact the cognizant program directors regarding proposals that may cross disciplinary boundaries before submission.